OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 Complex `if` statements make your code much less readable, as it forces the reader to hold and process a lot of information simultaneously.

-The following `if` statement determines if yes or no a point `(x,y)` is contained inside a rectangle:
+As an example, the following `if` statement determines if yes or no a point `(x,y)` is contained inside a rectangle:
 ```python
 	if (x > xmin and x < xmax and y > ymin and y < ymax):
 ```

 The above complex condition can be replaced by a function call:

 ```python
 def is_inside_rectangle(x,y):
     x_in = x > xmin and x < xmax